-There’s a new interiors collection – the John Lewis Design Project – that I’ve been waiting for impatiently, (it’s been in the pipeline for two years).
-It’s finally launched, though, and I was delighted when John Lewis asked if I’d like to write about it as it heralds a new era for their in-house design.
+There’s a new interiors collection – the John Lewis Design Project – that I’ve been waiting for impatiently.
+(It’s been in the pipeline for two years).
+It’s finally launched, though, and I was delighted when John Lewis asked if I’d like to write about it.
+Why so?
+Not only are the designs beautiful and exciting, it also heralds a new era for their in-house design.

-My first impression, when I saw images of the products, was how coherent the collection is – modern and sophisticated, but in a very understated and timeless way.
+My first impression, when I saw images of the products, was how coherent the collection is.
+I thought it looks modern and sophisticated, but in a very understated and timeless way.
 Which was exactly the intention.
 The John Lewis Design Project team decided on three core principles that informed each stage of development for each piece in the collection: “original, beautiful, progressive”, with the latter being the priority.

 We wanted to create a brand in John Lewis Home that would reflect a progressive approach to design and manufacture; a lasting collection that reflected our values as designers, and a committed belief in moving forwards in design to reflect how we live today and will do in the future.

-That said, they were also determined to balance that ideal with creating designs and using materials that would easily fit into someone’s home alongside their existing contemporary furniture.
+That said, they were also determined to balance that ideal with creating designs and using materials that would easily sit alongside someone’s existing contemporary furniture.

 John Lewis Design Project